miielab/miienlp/documentation/user_documentation/weat.md

   "python main.py"
   ```

-To run the code on a slurm system:
+To run the code on a slurm system (MiiE Lab RA ONLY):
   ```
   sbatch runbrwl.batch
   ```

-If you are on Midway:
+If you are on Midway (MiiE Lab RA ONLY):
   ```
   1. module load Anaconda3/5.3.0
   2. conda create -n weat